Article from Bean's Trees and Shrubs Hardy in the British Isles

 A boldly variegated cultivar with broad yellow margins, flushing almost apricot in colour in spring.

 A handsomely variegated shrub whose leaves are bordered with creamy white.
-The name S. n. var. albo-variegata was used for this in previous editions, but it belongs properly to an old white-splashed form.
+The name Sambucus nigra var. albo-variegata was used for this in previous editions of Bean’s Trees and Shrubs, but it belongs properly to an old white-splashed form.
 There is also a gold-margined variety, ‘Aureo-Marginata’.